Product Training versus Sales Training – What Matters Most?

 1. Check-the-Box Sales Training

 Success for Check-the-Box sales training is typically measured by levels of participant satisfaction and attendance.
-Check-the-Box sales training solutions are most often deployed as open-enrollment offerings for individuals and are used to satisfy the basic compliance, health and hygiene learning needs required to attract, develop, engage, and retain sales talent.
+Check-the-Box sales training solutions are most often deployed as open-enrollment offerings for individuals and are used to satisfy the basic compliance, health, and hygiene learning needs required to attract, develop, engage, and retain sales talent.

 2. Move-the-Needle Sales Training

-Move-the-Needle sales training aims to improve the 1-in-5 average by improving explicitly identified sales behaviors and increasing targeted sales performance.
+Move-the-Needle sales training aims to improve the 1-in-5 average by improving explicitly identified sales behaviors and targeted sales performance.
 Success is typically measured by the adoption rate of new sales skills and behaviors combined with the corresponding lift in revenue, margin, win rate, portfolio mix, deal size, or sales cycle.

 Because of this, move-the-needle sales training is tied directly to the sales strategy and focuses on the critical few unique sales skills and scenarios that matter most for your unique situation.
 It then creates high levels of accountability and support through frequent practice, feedback, sales coaching and sales training measurement.